nponsard/tourdo-backend/README.md

 # woa-back-deno

-Backend
+Backend for woa tournament app

+## Deployment

+Needs to be linked to a postgreSQL database.

+### Environment variables
+- INIT_DB : initialize the database at start
+- DATABASE_URL : url of the postgresql database, used before the next variables
+- DB_HOST : hostname / ip of the DB
+- DB_PORT : port of the DB
+- DB_USERNAME : username to connect to the DB
+- DB_PASSWORD : password to connect to the DB
+- DB_DATABASE : name of the database to use

 ## technologies

 - Deno : pleasant api, native typescript support, - less libraries compared to node.js
 - Typescript : easier dev, type definition to write
 - Oak : easy routing
 -